SPSquonK/PropHtml/README.md

 - You can output it into a file by using either:
     - the `--output path/to/dstProp.json` option
     - or writing in a file the output of stdin with `> path/to/dstProp.json`
-- Fix the .env file by
+- Fix the `configuration-index.yaml` file by
-    - Commenting the `flyff_src` line
-    - Uncommenting the propJsonPath line
+    - Setting `source-folder` to false
-    - Fixing the path
+    - Replacing the value of `dst-prop-json` with the path to the generated file

 You can also write manually the `dstProp.json` file.
 Here is an example where `DST_STR` will use the text bound to `TID_TOOLTIP_STR` as a flat value